 Per- and polyfluorinated alkyl substances (PFAS)

 For confidential clients at multiple sites: Advised clients on sources and potential liabilities for PFAS contamination in groundwater, soils, and sediments at multiple sites (e.g., former military sites, airports, landfills, sites where previous fires occurred).
-Applied detailed understanding of PFAS manufacturing processes (ECF vs. telomerization), PFAS formulations in different products (e.g., AFFF), changes in PFAS formulations with time, and understanding of domestic and international manufacturing sources.
+Analysis of the PFAS data obtained from the sites required detailed understanding of PFAS manufacturing processes (ECF vs. telomerization), PFAS formulations in different products (e.g., AFFF), changes in PFAS formulations with time, and understanding of domestic and international manufacturing sources.
 Conducted fate and transport analysis including tracking compound transformations associated with PFAS migration in soil, surface water, groundwater, and air.
 Forensic analysis included evaluation of percent linear versus branched compounds to assist in evaluating PFAS sources, and the effect of transport in different environmental media on PFAS fingerprints.
 Evaluated background PFAS concentrations and profiles resulting from regional industrial activities.

-Hydraulic Fracturing, Drilling Mud, Natural Gas Fingerprinting (composition and isotope analysis), NORM, Evaluation of Groundwater Contamination Claims, and Impoundment Emissions of Hazardous Air Pollutants
+Hydraulic Fracturing, Former Oil and Gas operations, Drilling Mud, Produced Water, Natural Gas Fingerprinting (composition and isotope analysis), NORM, Evaluation of Groundwater Contamination Claims, and Impoundment Emissions of Hazardous Air Pollutants

 Natural gas production, Pennsylvania and West Virginia: Evaluated the scientific merit of claims of groundwater and surface water contamination from hydraulic fracturing operations.
 Sampled groundwater, streams, ponds, and natural gases in shallow and deep soils, and characterized potential contamination sources such as land use, household activities, former coal mining, roads, and dust.
 Reconstructed natural baseline conditions in the study areas, using natural gas composition and stable isotope analysis to track sources of gases in groundwater.
 Issued expert reports, scientific publications, articles, book chapters, and provided expert testimony in depositions and court.